obiwanjacobi/midi.net/Build Source Code.md

 * Rebuild the entire solution.
 You should have no errors and have output in the _SharedAssemblies folder.

 ## Build the Samples
 You should have a full set of MIDI.NET assemblies in the _SharedAssemblies folder befor you start.
-Download them from the Download page or build them using the instructions above.
+Download them from the Release page or build them using the instructions above.

 * Open the Source/Code/CannedBytes.MIDI.NET.Samples.sln solution file in Visual Studio.
 * Rebuild the entire solution.
 You should have no errors.